Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 OD

-Organizational Development initiatives are designed to enable an organization to address specific challenges or opportunities that it faces.
+Organizational Development initiatives are designed to enable an organisation to address specific challenges or opportunities that it faces.
 This can include improving collaboration among teams, developing new products or services, implementing new technologies or systems, addressing personnel issues such as employee engagement and diversity & inclusion policies.

 OD initiatives require strong leadership commitment and support throughout the entire process.
-A successful OD intervention can lead to improved performance, increased productivity rates, enhanced alignment of employees with organizational goals leading to overall better business results.
+A successful OD intervention can lead to improved performance, increased productivity rates, enhanced alignment of employees with organisational goals leading to overall better business results.

-(Visited 79 times, 1 visits today)
+(Visited 347 times, 1 visits today)

 share add